Neurvinch/neurvinial/README.md

 ---

-## 🎉 What Makes This a Winning Project
+## 🎉 What Makes This a Unique Project

 ### 1️⃣ **It Actually Works**
 Click any Etherscan link in the docs.
 See real transactions.
 No smoke, no mirrors.